 Joe retired from his financial career with Dommerich in 1957, a little after the time of his "rediscovery".
 It was then that he took a number of rags out of mothballs that had been composed from the late 1910s to more recent ones, and played them into a tape recorder on two different occasions for posterity.
 One session was for the benefit of a young Mike Montgomery who had just come back from Germany with his new reel to reel tape recorder and was warmly welcomed into the Lamb household for an evening concert by the composer.
 These late 1958 recordings were later released on a cassette, and they give an interesting look into how the composer approached his own pieces.
 Many of them were sight read on the spot, and as the evening progressed and Joe tired, he started to leave out repeats, and even picked up tempos a little bit.
 A second significant set of sessions, also done in his home, was recorded by historian Sam Charters on two dates in August 1959, and released on vinyl in 1968.
 This included some of his best conversations of recollections of the ragtime years.
 Lamb even performed for his first and only paid professional gig as a soloist at Club 76 in Toronto in late 1959 through the efforts of Bob Darch, John Arpin and others.
 It was on this evening that he made his only known recording of Hot Cinders, which is what Montgomery's cassette release was later named.

 After a brief flurry of fame and widespread admiration, Joseph F. Lamb succumbed to a heart attack at home in 1960.
 Many of the unpublished rags were finally put into print in 1964 in the Belwin Mills folio Ragtime Treasures, adding to a great legacy of the potential beauty of ragtime realized for all of us.
 This folio, until recently owned by Warner Music, has now inexplicably been out of print since the early 1990s.
-However, there are currently plans in the work to make it available once again, along with a couple of other recently discovered treasures.
+However, they have now been made available once again, along with a couple of other recently discovered treasures found at OnlineSheetMusic.com.
 Fortunately, many other rags and interesting songs spanning his entire career were published, many for the first time, in 2005 through the efforts of his daughter Patricia Lamb-Conn, who is usually escorted to ragtime events by her supportive husband Bill Conn, and especially performer Sue Keller of Ragtime Press in Chicago, followed by Sue's premier recordings of many of these works, and the author's own completion of yet another one of them.
 Joseph Lamb is clearly never to be forgotten.

 In terms of his legacy, Lamb's rags are still among the most played by those who are both discovering ragtime and those who have performed for a lifetime.
 Running with the best ideas of Joplin, he was able to develop even longer phrases throughout each section, with intricate harmonic balance in his chord progressions, and innovative use of inner melodic lines and complex syncopations as well.
 That he did so with as little musical training as he had, in addition to having grown up isolated from the mainstream of ragtime output and performance, makes his work all that more extraordinary.
 Lamb was also able to shape some fine songs and non-ragtime pieces.
 However, he will best be remembered by his ragtime output, a passion which kept him composing nearly to the end of his life.